- 1What is dialectics?

 Dialectics of any sort is a means of trying to resolve a paradox.

 It’s important first of all to understand the difference between a paradox and a contradiction.
 Two things contradict if they CANNOT co-exist.
-A person cannot be male AND not-male.
+A person cannot have a broken leg AND not-have a broken leg.
 That is a contradiction.
 A paradox is something that SEEMS to contradict but which may possibly have some middle ground.
-A person might be male and female, for example, if they are a hermaphrodite (they have both sets of sex organs).
+For instance” All animals are equal, but some are more equal than others” or “You can save money by spending it”.

 That, in a nutshell, is what dialectics does.
 To learn about something, it considers something that is almost its opposite, and then tries to figure out what the compromise is between the two.
 So perhaps you’d figure out the meaning of life by comparing it to the meaning of death.
 But that’s getting off-topic. a